dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 epoch_number = 10
 ```

-We also need to set Pythons's, NumPy's and PyTorch's seeds by using Poutyne function so that our training is (almost) reproducible.
+We also need to set Pythons's, NumPy's and PyTorch's seeds using Poutyne function so that our training is (almost) reproducible.

-> See [here](https://determined.ai/blog/reproducibility-in-ml/) for more explanation of why setting seed does not grand full reproducibility.
+> See [here](https://determined.ai/blog/reproducibility-in-ml/) for more explanation of why setting seed does not guarantee reproducibility.

 ```python
 set_seeds(42)